ratsclub/medium-tcp-broken-pipe/README.md

 ## Replicating the behavior

 Before trying something on our servers, why don't we replicate this behavior locally?
-For this purpose we can run a `nginx` container and a simples Go HTTP server with a similar functionality of our service.
+For this purpose we can run a `nginx` container and a simple Go HTTP server with a similar functionality of our service.

 The idea behind the test is to setup an endpoint that takes a lot of time writing